tongong/url-tetris/README.md

 ## Browser support

 I tested the game with Firefox and Chrome for both Linux and Android.
-Desktop Firefox works perfectly.
-Chrome behaves weirdly: some Unicode characters are percent-encoded in the url, some aren't.
-On both of the tested Android browsers all Unicode characters are percent-encoded.
+Firefox and Chrome work perfectly on desktop.
+On the tested mobile browsers all Unicode characters are percent-encoded.
 That's why I didn't add mobile controls.

-UPDATE: Apparently the latest version of Firefox now also behaves like Chrome and doesn't work correctly.

 ## Inspired by